Stylistic Piano Playing

 Do you offer a free trial lesson?

-Do you do student's recitals?
+Do you Give Certifications or student's recitals?

 How young can my kid start to learn piano with you?